Prerequisites Permits Issued Key Steps in the Process Submittal Requirements Expected Processing time Fees Next Steps

-Stub Permits for Commercial Subdivisions can be obtained during the Concurrent Review Process for the Administrative Site Review (ASR) process for each individual parcel in that subdivision.
+Stub Permits for Commercial Subdivisions can be obtained during the Site Permit Process for the Administrative Site Review (ASR) process for each individual parcel in that subdivision.

-Please note that a traffic control and pedestrian plan may need to be approved.
+Please note that traffic control and pedestrian plan may need to be approved.

 Any contractor performing construction and repair work in the public right-of-way is required to provide a Certificate of Eligibility and a maximum $5,000.00 bond.

 For further information see Raleigh Municipal Code section 11-6001 Permit and regulations for working in, upon, over, under or adjacent to the streets and sidewalks and supply this Contractor Bond Form to the Planning and Development Customer Service Center.

 A client can apply for the following permits for the water and sewer service installation during the building review process with the Permit Application: